 - Gaming consoles

-Bailiffs cannot take necessities such as:
+Bailiffs cannot take items you need for everyday life such as:

 - White goods such as fridges, freezers or washing machines